General Areas of Practice

 Caregivers of ill loved-ones

 Being a caregiver to an ill loved-one is incredibly difficult and isolating.
 Many strong emotions come up for caregivers and it can be hard to cope.
 I have a strong understanding of this challenge, I have worked directly with family members in a group setting, and I carried out my Masters research in the area of family involvement in the mental health system.

-Substance use and other addictions
+Substance use & other addictions

-Using substances (or engaging in other addictions such as gambling) are reactions to trauma, stress, and an inability to cope.
+Using substances (or engaging in other addictions such as gambling) can be reactions to trauma, stress, and an inability to cope.
 Users may feel like they lack self-control and hope.
 Therapy can involve EMDR, DBT, and close work together to find reasons to change and strategies that hurt less (and make life better).